Sven-Seyfert/Au3VidOverlay/README.md

 Au3VidOverlay allows to play Youtube videos as semi transparent fullscreen overlay above each window.
 So it's possible to do your work and to view your chosen video without switching windows.

+**Currently there is a known issue with the data protection page of google which appear before the youtube video page can be loaded.
+Unfortunately the program can not handle this yet (I will adjust this as soon as I have time to).**

 ## Features

 To be defined [...]